jmora/mindgraph/pages/underthinking.md

 tags:: draft

+- Thinking is hard, but sometimes it is easier than the alternative; [[try easier]].
 - > [[Underthinking]] is more comfortable, fast, and cheap than overthinking.
 Therefore it is more prevalent.
 But it is never discussed.
 Because that would be overthinking.
   >
   > The result: [[underthinking]] overshoots, and the lessons are learned through pain rather than thinking, with an abundance of mistakes, and pain.
 Possibly repeating the mistakes, or making mistakes due to a lack of [[situational awareness]] (e.g. blowing on yogurt, or never attempting AI projects again because “AI is a fad and does not work”).